Mortal/csaudk-submitj/tasks/lis/README.md

 we let L(i) denote the longest increasing subsequence of `a_1`, ..., `a_i`
 where `a_i` is the last element in the subsequence.

-L(i) can be determined from the following recursion, where 0 ≤ i ≤ n, and we set `a_0 = -∞` to make the formula valid when j = 0:
+L(i) can be determined from the following recurrence, where 0 ≤ i ≤ n, and we set `a_0 = -∞` to make the formula valid when j = 0:

 ```